MarkoSokser/Inform7-Jigsaw-game/story.md

 Gas-death-turns is a number that varies.
 Gas-death-turns is 0.
 Marcus-death-sequence is a truth state that varies.
 Marcus-death-sequence is false.
 Marcus-death-turn is a number that varies.
 Marcus-death-turn is 0.

+Chapter 39b - Room 5 Transition Corridor

+The Final Corridor is a room.

+The description of the Final Corridor is "[if the other prisoner is dead]You step through the doorway, leaving Marcus's body behind.
+The corridor ahead is dimly lit by emergency lights.
+Blood still drips from your wounds, both physical and emotional.

+You can see a heavy steel door at the end of the corridor, marked with a red biohazard symbol.
+Beyond it, you sense something... final.[otherwise]You step through the doorway into a dimly lit corridor.
+Emergency lights flicker overhead, casting long shadows on the concrete walls.

+At the end of the corridor, you can see a heavy steel door marked with a red biohazard symbol.
+This feels like the end of something.[end if]"

+The final corridor door is a door.
+The final corridor door is east of the Jaw Breaker Chamber and west of the Final Corridor.
+The final corridor door is closed and locked.

+The final entrance door is a door.
+The final entrance door is east of the Final Corridor and west of the Control Room.
+The final entrance door is closed and unlocked.

+The description of the final entrance door is "A massive steel door marked with WARNING symbols and biohazard signs. [if open]It stands open, revealing the room beyond[otherwise]It's closed, but unlocked[end if].".

+Chapter 39c - Room 5 The Final Control Room

+The Control Room is a room.

+The description of the Control Room is "You enter what appears to be the heart of this nightmare - a surveillance control room filled with monitors, cables, and machinery.

+Dozens of screens line the walls, displaying footage from all the rooms you've passed through: the cell, the medical chamber, the observation room, the jaw breaker chamber.
+You can see your own journey played back in silent horror.

+In the center of the room sits a large computer terminal with a keyboard and screen.
+The screen displays:

+'FINAL TEST INITIALIZED.
+PROVE YOU HAVE LEARNED THE LESSON.'

+To the north, you see a green door marked 'EXIT - FREEDOM'.
+To the south, you see a red door marked 'JIGSAW - INNER SANCTUM'.

+Both doors are locked.
+The terminal seems to control them."

+The computer terminal is scenery in the Control Room.
+The computer terminal is fixed in place.

+The description of the computer terminal is "A large computer terminal with a glowing screen and keyboard.
+The screen displays: '[terminal-display]'

+[if Final-puzzle-solved is false]You can TYPE commands into the terminal.[otherwise]The terminal has unlocked both doors.
+Your choice awaits.[end if]"

+Understand "terminal" or "computer" or "screen" or "keyboard" as the computer terminal.

+The wall monitors are scenery in the Control Room.
+The description of the wall monitors is "Dozens of monitors display surveillance footage from every room of this facility.
+You can see your own blood stains, Marcus's body, the traps you survived.
+It's all been recorded.
+Watched.
+Orchestrated."

+Understand "monitors" or "screens" or "footage" as the wall monitors.

+The freedom door is a door.
+The freedom door is north of the Control Room.
+The freedom door is closed and locked.

+The description of the freedom door is "A green-painted steel door marked 'EXIT - FREEDOM'. [if locked]It's locked[otherwise]It stands unlocked, offering escape[end if]."

+The revenge door is a door.
+The revenge door is south of the Control Room.
+The revenge door is closed and locked.

+The description of the revenge door is "A red-painted steel door marked 'JIGSAW - INNER SANCTUM'. [if locked]It's locked[otherwise]It stands unlocked, offering... revenge[end if]."

+Chapter 39d - Room 5 Variables

+Final-puzzle-solved is a truth state that varies.
+Final-puzzle-solved is false.
+Terminal-code-entered is a truth state that varies.
+Terminal-code-entered is false.
+Terminal-approached is a truth state that varies.
+Terminal-approached is false.
+Screen-examined is a truth state that varies.
+Screen-examined is false.
+Alarm-active is a truth state that varies.
+Alarm-active is false.
+Explosion-countdown is a number that varies.
+Explosion-countdown is 0.
+Code-attempts is a number that varies.
+Code-attempts is 0.
+Revenge-chosen is a truth state that varies.
+Revenge-chosen is false.
+Freedom-chosen is a truth state that varies.
+Freedom-chosen is false.
+Freedom-ending-countdown is a number that varies.
+Freedom-ending-countdown is 0.
+Revenge-ending-countdown is a number that varies.
+Revenge-ending-countdown is 0.
+Mercy-ending-countdown is a number that varies.
+Mercy-ending-countdown is 0.
+Kill-sequence-countdown is a number that varies.
+Kill-sequence-countdown is 0.

+To say terminal-display:
+	if Final-puzzle-solved is false:
+		if Code-attempts is 0:
+			say "FINAL TEST INITIALIZED.

+I have tested your body.
+I have tested your mind.
+I have tested your morality.

+Now I test your understanding.

+Throughout your journey, you have encountered four key lessons:
+- What you gave up to survive
+- Who you relied on or betrayed
+- What you endured
+- The decisions that defined you

+Enter the four-word code that represents these lessons.
+Format: WORD1 WORD2 WORD3 WORD4

+Type: CODE (your answer)";
+		otherwise if Code-attempts is less than 3: say "INCORRECT.
+[3 minus Code-attempts] ATTEMPTS REMAINING.

+Think carefully.
+What were the core lessons?

+Type: CODE (your answer)";
+		otherwise:
+			say "FAILED.
+TOO MANY INCORRECT ATTEMPTS.";
+	otherwise:
+		say "TEST COMPLETED.

+You have proven you understand the game.

+Now choose your ending:
+- NORTH: Exit to freedom.
+Survive.
+Forget.
+- SOUTH: Confront Jigsaw.
+Revenge.
+Death.

+Both doors are unlocked.
+The choice is yours.".